A guide to leveling Inscription from skill 1 to 700. Rewritten and updated for Warlords of Draenor. On this page:

 The quest Writing the Future, from Sayge the fortune teller on Darkmoon Island, rewards +5 skill points.
 This quest is repeatable once per month during Darkmoon Faire week only (starting first Sunday of the month).
 Simply bring 5 Light Parchment, then use the items provided by the quest.

-Creatures in Draenor occasionally drop Inscription-related items.
-These items only drop for Scribes and cannot be traded.
-Each item must be combined with specific reagents (commonly Draenor herbs) and the result delivered to your Garrison (Shadowmoon Valley for Alliance, or Frostfire Ridge for Horde).
-For example, Waterlogged Book is combined with 10 Frostweed to make a Dog-Eared Book, which is turned in as the quest Moldy Book.
-The main reward is Garrison Resources (Garrison currency), however if your Inscription skill is below 600, you will gain 5 points of Inscription skill.
+Below skill 600, items can sometimes be looted from Draenor creatures that can be combined with common Draenor materials (often herbs) for +5 skill.
+For example, Waterlogged Book is combined with 10 Frostweed to make a Dog-Eared Book.
 The volume of reagents required is generally less than that required to gain 5 skill points by following the main method below.
 However these Inscription-related items cannot efficiently be farmed for, so this is only worth considering if you are already killing Draenor creatures for other reasons (such as questing).

 Basic 1-600 Method